Changes to financial aid and housing assistance for students, 1 August 2017

 If you currently do not receive any form of student financial aid, file an application for financial aid online or use the form OT 1 (OT 3 if you study abroad).

 General housing allowance must be applied for separately.
 Students renting an apartment in Finland can apply for general housing allowance starting 1 August 2017.
-If you already know how much income you will have and what your housing costs will be and what your other housing circumstances will be like in the autumn, you can apply for general housing allowance now.
+If you already know how much income you will have, how much your housing costs will be and what your other housing circumstances will be like in the autumn, you can apply for general housing allowance now.
 File your application via Kela’s online customer service or on form AT1e.
 Persons sharing a household must claim general housing allowance together.
 If one member of the household already receives general housing allowance payments, he or she must apply for a review of the allowance.

 You can get general housing allowance retroactively for one month from the month of application.
 In order to get housing allowance payments already for August, your application should reach Kela by the end of September.
 You must have had a valid rental agreement since 1 August or earlier.

 Kela will discontinue student housing supplement payments automatically for those being transitioned into the general housing allowance scheme.
 You will receive a decision about this by the beginning of June.

 The qualifying conditions for exemption from the payment of student loan debt owed under the loan guarantee scheme will change with effect from 1 August 2017.
 To qualify for an exemption, persons with guaranteed student loan debt will have to satisfy an income test as specified by law.
 Read more: Interest and repayment and Recovery of student loan debt repaid under the government loan guarantee.